 Martin, not having shopped at Muji myself, nor having seen its advertising, I do not think my opinion on this should count.
 I think Muji’s own consumer research would best provide the answer your question.
 Absent that information however, I think it is plausible that any one or more of your proposed answers could be correct.
 By the way, “no brand” is in fact a very interesting brand concept/position that would appeal to some in today’s hyper-branded environment.
 In fact, “no brand” could be the ultimate self-expressive statement for some.

-Perhaps BSI readers will be able to add more.
+Perhaps Branding Strategy Insider readers will be able to add more.